Blachow History, Family Crest & Coats of Arms

 Early Origins of the Blachow family

-Cumberland at either Great Blencow or Little Blencow, townships in the parish of Greystock, union of Penrith, Leath ward.
+The surname Blachow was first found in Cumberland at either Great Blencow or Little Blencow, townships in the parish of Greystock, union of Penrith, Leath ward.
 Of interest is this entry about Little Blencow: "Near an ancient house, once the residence of the Blencows, are some dispersed ruins of buildings, particularly those of a chapel, with a burial-ground adjoining; and near the road is an inclosed cemetery, in which stands a stone cross, with the arms of the family engraved on it."
-CITATION[CLOSE]

 It is thought that original family home was built in Great Blencow.
 The mansion of Ennim, just south of the village was the home for many years of the Blencow family.
 Blencowe Hall, just to the west of Little Blencow consists of two fortified pele towers joined by connecting buildings.